Look (American magazine)

-Look was a biweekly, general-interest magazine published in Des Moines, Iowa, from 1937 to 1971, with editorial offices in New York City.
-It had an emphasis on photographs and photojournalism in addition to human interest and lifestyle articles.
+Look was a biweekly, general-interest magazine published in Des Moines, Iowa, from March 1937 to October 1971, with editorial offices in New York City.
+Look began as a tabloid-style magazine emphasizing sports, movie stars, and sensationalism; after World War II, it became more family-oriented and covered social and political subjects, as well as personalities, food, fashion, and sports.
 It published many important articles about racial injustice and the civil rights movement.
-A large-sized magazine of 11 × 14 in, it was a direct competitor to market leader Life.
+“A large-sized magazine of 11 in × 14 in (279 mm × 356 mm), it was a direct competitor to market leader Life.
 Look ceased publication in 1971.

 Origin

 Gardner "Mike" Cowles Jr. (1903–1985), the magazine's co-founder (with his brother John) and first editor, was executive editor of The Des Moines Register and The Des Moines Tribune.
 When the first issue went on sale in early 1937, it sold 705,000 copies.

 Although planned to begin with the January 1937 issue, the actual first issue of Look to be distributed was the February 1937 issue, numbered as Volume 1, Number 2.
 It was published monthly for five issues (February–May 1937), then switched to biweekly starting with the May 11, 1937 issue.
 Page numbering on early issues counted the front cover as page one.
 Early issues, subtitled Monthly Picture Magazine, carried no advertising.

 The unusual format of the early issues featured layouts of photos with long captions or very short articles.
 The magazine's backers described it as "an experiment based on the tremendous unfilled demand for extraordinary news and feature pictures".
 It was aimed at a broader readership than Life, promising trade papers that Look would have "reader interest for yourself, for your wife, for your private secretary, for your office boy".